 Millions of men and women of all age groups and all income levels are affected by heroin addiction.
-Not only are people just like you are using heroin, many are also using other substances like cocaine and prescription opioids at the same time.
+Not only are people just like you using heroin, but many are also using other substances like cocaine and prescription opioids at the same time.

 Restored Path Detox provides 24-hour medical supervision and care.
-We ensure you have a safe, secure, and comfortable detox so you can start your recovery journey.
+We ensure you have a safe, secure, and comfortable heroin detox so you can start your recovery journey.

 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
 We’ll prescribe targeted medications to alleviate your symptoms of heroin withdrawal while simultaneously preventing dangerous symptoms.